- Why is it important to read to toddlers?

 As parents of toddlers, teaching a two-year-old to read may seem daunting so look to our reading list for simple books that are sure to get them engaged and learning.

 Following the food-loving escapades of everyone’s favourite caterpillar, this book is world-loved and has been ever since it was first published in 1969.

 Spot the Dog by Eric Hill

 You can’t go wrong with the cute canine, Spot.
 Imagined in various stories and scenarios, there are several books to choose from, each one as fun as the next.

 Brown Bear, Brown Bear, What Do You See? by Bill Martin, Jr.

-Designed to help children associate colors with images, this book is bold, fun, and simple – the recipe to success in teaching toddlers to read.
+Designed to help children associate colours with images, this book is bold, fun, and simple – the recipe to success in teaching toddlers to read.

 The Whale Who Wanted More by Rachel Bright

 Something is missing in Humphrey the whale’s life but he’s not sure what it is.
 Join him in his mission to find that special object while also gathering undersea treasures along the way…

 There’s A Unicorn In Your Book by Tom Fletcher